-The summary consolidated financial data below should be read in conjunction with our consolidated financial statements beginning on page F-1 of this registration statement on Form 20-F and with the information appearing in the section of this registration statement on Form 20-F entitled "Operating and Financial Review and Prospects."
+The summary consolidated financial data below should be read in conjunction with our consolidated financial statements beginning on page F-1 of this annual report on Form 20-F and with the information appearing in the section of this annual report on Form 20-F entitled "Operating and Financial Review and Prospects."
 Our historical results do not necessarily indicate results expected for any future period.